 - EXERCISE – is one of the best natural ways to produce both serotonin, dopamine and endorphins.
 Vigorous exercise is best because the stronger the physical demand you place on your body, the greater the release of endorphins.
 You should try weight training and high and low intensity exercises.
 Work out as long as you can.

-Naturally Increase Serotonin and Dopamine through the Food You Eat
+How to Naturally Increase Your Serotonin and Dopamine Levels through the Food You Eat

 You can increase critical neurotransmitters in the brain by eating the right foods, these include:

 - Eat carbohydrate rich meals and lots of vegetables.
 Healthy choices include whole grain breads, whole grain pasta, rice, brocolli, spinach lettuce, etc. Eating fat processed foods will do the opposite.
 Eat better and improve how you feel. (now to contradict myself)

 - Eat sweet foods like chocolate (sparingly), only a couple squares of good quality chocolate with a high percentage of Cocoa in it can raise these chemicals.